Skip to content

 3. Per-card fetch — every card whose cached price is stale (>24h) is then refetched individually; cards with fresh prices are reused from cache.

-The three --*-refresh flags answer the prompt non-interactively and control the bulk download:
+The shared --refresh <mode> option answers the prompts non-interactively and controls the bulk download:

 Terminal window